 He was the youngest of a family of 4 boys.
 He saw them play the beautiful game of football, and he followed suit.

 Alexandre Lacazette Biography – The Home Sick Weakness:

 Perhaps the biggest problem Lacazette has faced is getting accustomed to living anywhere else but Lyon.
-He has found it difficult in moving to London after he joined Arsenal.
+He found it difficult to move to London after he joined Arsenal.

 In fact, he is Lyon through and through, having been born there, began playing football with a junior club in the city and then got taken on by Lyon aged 12.